kriszyp/alkali/README.md

 Note that if you are using a string as the first argument, if it starts with a '.' or '#', it will be interpreted as a selector.
 Only the first argument can be selector, so a string-as-text can be safely used with any starting character for subsequent arguments.
 You can safely output variable or user-provided strings by starting with an empty selector string (`Div('', someString)`), as explicit content (`Div({content: someString})`), or as an explicit child (`Div([someString])`).

 ### `null` and `undefined`
 Any null or undefined argument will be ignored.
-This can be useful for conditional creating elements:
+This can be useful for conditionally creating elements:

 ```
 Div([